What Happened to Playing Outside?

 Too many activities put pressure on kids which decreases their creativity.
 More than that, since they have to prioritize actions that are supposed to educate them, they tend to have less and less time to play.
 And that declines their motivation for outdoor time too.

-What happened to playing outside is something parents should consider and start encouraging their kids on playing outdoors more.
-Because, play is the most elementary form of learning.
-It prepares kids for things that they might need in their future lives.
-Playing outside, but also collaborative play and pretend play are some good examples that can educate children from a young age and contribute to happy adulthood.
+What happened to playing outside is something parents should consider.
+They have the power to encourage kids to play outdoors more.
+Because play is the most elementary form of learning, it prepares kids for things that they might need in their future lives.
+Therefore, playing outside but also collaborative play and pretend play are some good examples that can educate children from a young age and contribute to happy adulthood.